-IHSS is a program for services to low income elderly and disabled individuals and couples who need assistance in order to remain safely in their own homes.
+IHSS is a program that provides services to low income elderly and disabled individuals and couples who need assistance in order to remain safely in their own homes.
 Disabled children with extraordinary need may also be eligible for IHSS.

 Serves as the employer of record for collective bargaining for 1,400 In Home Supportive Services providers in Mendocino County.
 The Public Authority Registry refers IHSS care providers seeking work, all of whom have been fingerprinted, passed a criminal background check, and attended a program orientation, to IHSS recipients needing assistance.

 Public Guardian/Public Administrator

 The Public Guardian / Public Administrator Unit initiates the Court process to invoke and renew conservatorships, handles the affairs of individuals who die without family to administer their estates, and provides case management for conserved persons with mental health disabilities, dementia, or severe frailty.